 A description of the desired remedy.

 A report should be made to the designated individual within five (5) years of the occurrence; however, failure to report within five years does not remove the agency’s responsibility for coordinating and conducting an investigation.

+The agency’s designated individual or alternate will notify the agency, board, or commission human resources designee, executive director, or chair, or the DAS CHRO as applicable, to coordinate and conduct, or delegate responsibility for coordinating and conducting an investigation.

 Unless the employee subjected to the alleged harassment has signed a waiver of the employer’s responsibility to conduct follow up contacts with the employee, the employer shall follow up with the employee of the alleged workplace harassment once every three (3) months for the twelve (12) calendar months following the date of which the employer received a report of workplace harassment to determine whether the alleged harassment has stopped or if the employee subjected to the alleged harassment has experienced retaliation.
 The follow up contact applies regardless of the outcome of the investigation.